thunderbird/atn-review-policy/README.md

 An add-on will require manual review, if it matches at least one of the following criteria:

-- includes one ore more Experiments
+- includes one or more Experiments
 - requests (or formerly had requested) permission to access sensitive user data (messages, contacts)
 - has been flagged for manual review by a reviewer